-While the leaves of the plant seem to be most popular, this study noted that moringa root extract was effective at killing about 80% of liver cancer, colon cancer and breast cancer cells.
+Preliminary evidence suggests extracts from Moringa oleifera may kill cancer cells.
+The types of cancer that might be most affected include ovarian cancer, lung cancer, breast cancer, pancreatic cancer, and skin cancer.
+While the leaves seem to be most popular, this study noted moringa root extract was effective at killing about 80% of liver cancer, colon cancer, and breast cancer cells.

 Moringa And AIDS

-One study has shown it to increase body mass index (BMI) in people with HIV/ AIDS.
-This was a small study involving only 30 people who were given either a placebo or moringa for 6 months.
-Still, the ability of moringa to improve body weight in people with HIV/AIDS is significant and worthy of other research.
-Those with HIV/AIDS may want to discuss moringa with their doctor.
+One investigation showed moringa improved body mass index (BMI) in people with HIV/ AIDS.
+This was a small study of only 30 people who were given either a placebo or moringa for 6 months.
+Still, the ability to improve body weight in people with HIV/AIDS is significant and worthy of more research.
+Those with HIV/AIDS may want to discuss using with their doctor first.

-Some test tube and lab animal studies suggesting that extracts of moringa might have an immune inhibiting effect.
-Since HIV also inhibits the immune system, I don’t know what this means for those with HIV who take Moringa oleifera supplements.
+Some test-tube and lab animal studies suggesting that extracts of the tree might have an immune inhibiting effect.
+Since HIV also inhibits the immune system, does this mean it would be bad for HIV/AIDS?
+It's too soon to know.